mlangc/mlangc.github.io/docs/_posts/2025-05-25-volatile-vs-acq-rel.markdown

 ![getAcquire](/assets/drawings/2025-05-16-get-acquire.drawio.png)
 *This diagram shows getAcquire with thorns pointing downward.
 Operations can be reordered after it, but not before.*

-Likewise, `setRelase` acts as a one-way fence in the other direction as is illustrated below:
+Likewise, `setRelease` acts as a one-way fence in the other direction as is illustrated below:

 ![setRelease](/assets/drawings/2025-05-16-set-release.drawio.png)
 *This diagram shows setRelease with thorns pointing upward.
 Operations can be reordered before it, but not after.*

-This means that `getAcquire` and `setRelease`, like volatile reads and writes, can be used to establish happens before relationships across thread boundaries: If thread `A`, after an elaborate procedure finally uses `setRelease` on a boolean `done` flag, all other threads that observe the flag to be true when reading it using `getAcquire`, can safely assume that `A` is indeed done.
+This means that `getAcquire` and `setRelease`, like volatile reads and writes, can be used to establish happens-before-relationships across thread boundaries: If thread `A`, after an elaborate procedure finally uses `setRelease` on a boolean `done` flag, all other threads that observe the flag to be true when reading it using `getAcquire`, can safely assume that `A` is indeed done.
 Translated to Java, this means

 ```java